Meet the board

 TREASURER

-Family Advocacy Outreach Network by locating, recruiting, and encouraging therapists, support groups, and others to provide pro bono or sliding scale assistance to families.
+Prior to working at the Harrisburg Bureau of Police, Adrienne worked at the National Center for Missing & Exploited Children for almost 10 years.
+She was most recently a project specialist in the Family Advocacy Division at the National Center for Missing & Exploited Children.
+In this role, she managed the Family Advocacy Outreach Network by locating, recruiting, and encouraging therapists, support groups, and others to provide pro bono or sliding scale assistance to families.
 Adrienne also assisted in the creation of policies, programs, and procedures to enhance the role of the division and was certified as an OKR expert.
 Adrienne began her career at the National Center for Missing & Exploited Children as a research analyst in the Case Analysis Division, where she completed case comparisons of missing, recovered deceased, and unidentified children for investigations of offenders at the request of law enforcement.

 Before joining the National Center for Missing & Exploited Children, Adrienne was a research fellow with the FBI’s Behavioral Analysis Unit 3, Crimes Against Children.
 As a research fellow, she provided operational support and analysis for large-scale active investigations as well as prepared and created a protocol for use in a study of child pornography offenders.
 She was a recipient of the 2011-2012 Psi Chi/FBI National Center for the Analysis of Violent Crime’s Internship Grant.

-Adrienne graduated magna cum laude with a bachelor of arts in Psychology from the California State University of Los Angeles.
-She also holds a master’s degree in Forensic Psychology from Marymount University, where she was an adjunct faculty member and recipient of the Outstanding Alumni Award in 2018.
+Adrienne graduated magna cum laude with a Bachelor of Arts in Psychology from the California State University of Los Angeles.
+She also holds a master’s degree in forensic psychology from Marymount University, where she was an adjunct faculty member and recipient of the Outstanding Alumni Award in 2018.